nicaless/nanowrimo_ga_project/README.md

 ## Motivation

 I love writing and I am enjoy participating in NaNoWriMo.
-This idea stems from another personal project: creating my own [Word Count Tracker](http://nicaless.github.io/2015/11/09/My%20First%20Shiny%20App.html) that would ... track similar to... but take it a step further and visualize...
+This idea stems from another personal project: creating my own [Word Count Tracker](http://nicaless.github.io/2015/11/09/My%20First%20Shiny%20App.html) that would track how much I write over time, similar to that of the cumulative word count graph displayed on each writer's novel profile every NaNoWrimo.

+PICTURE

+I wanted to take it a step further and also visualize the aggregate word count progress of a region and the whole site.

 ![Imgur](http://i.imgur.com/XXub2OU.png)
 ![Imgur](http://i.imgur.com/yp0l5VC.png)
+PICTURE

 Visualizing writing progress can motivate one to write more and reach his or her writing goals!
 I hope creating this predictive model may help other writers and future NaNoWriMo participants improve their writing strategies continue to write and finish their novels.